turnout.apppublic · no accounts · no tracking

 FL · How to vote

-Three ways to vote, three deadlines.
-ID rules and vote-by-mail policy below — verify the specifics with the Florida Secretary of State at the link.
+Voter ID rules, vote-by-mail policy, registration deadlines, and polling place lookup for Florida residents — verify the specifics with the Florida Secretary of State at the link.

 1